Trafficking Risk in Sub-Saharan African Supply Chains

 DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN GOLD PRODUCTION

-According the 2018 U.S. Department of Labor List of Goods Produced by Child Labor or Forced Labor, gold is produced with child labor in Ethiopia.[75]
+According to the U.S. Department of Labor as of 2022, gold is produced with child labor in Ethiopia.[91]

-There are at least 1.26 million artisanal and small scale miners currently working in the country, with over 7.5 million dependent on the industry for income.[76]
-For many, it is their primary source of income.[77]
-Many miners are internal migrants from other areas in Ethiopia, with 50-70 percent migrants in some mining regions, which tend to be isolated, remote and lacking in basic infrastructure or services.[78]
-Most small-scale miners are not licensed, and most marketing is conducted by informal traders.[79]
+There are an estimated one million artisanal gold miners currently working in the country.[92]
+For many, it is their primary source of income.
+[93] Many miners are internal migrants from other areas in Ethiopia, with 50-70 percent migrants in some mining regions, which tend to be isolated, remote, and lacking in basic infrastructure or services.[94]
+Most small-scale miners are not licensed, and most marketing is conducted by informal traders.[95]
 The result of this informality is that most of the supply chain operates outside of government oversight.
-Miners working outside of safety protocols are exposed to “dust, poor ventilation, rock falls/collapse, water-borne diseases, malaria and HIV/AIDS.”[80]
-Informal traders may act to “undermine the prices of gold by creating confusion about the quality standard of the mineral,” thus depriving miners of a fair price.
-Deforestation and land degradation caused by tree clearing around artisanal mines may contribute to ongoing environmental concerns in Ethiopia.
+Miners working outside of safety protocols are exposed to “dust, poor ventilation, rock falls/collapse, water-borne diseases, malaria, and HIV/AIDS.”[96]
+Informal traders may act to “undermine the prices of gold by creating confusion about the quality standard of the mineral,”[97] thus depriving miners of a fair price.
+Deforestation caused by tree clearing around artisanal gold mines may contribute to ongoing environmental degradation in Ethiopia.

-DOCUMENTED TRAFFICKING IN PERSONS RISK FACTORS IN COFFEE PRODUCTION
+DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN KHAT PRODUCTION

 Flowers